shivannis/xandr-docs-public/xandr-docs/monetize/report-discrepancies.md

 ---
 title: Microsoft Monetize - Report Discrepancies
-description: Learn how to do exploration and analysis of report numbers to verify you have a legitimate discrepancy and prepare the required information before filing a case. ms.date: 10/28/2023
+description: Learn how to do exploration and analysis of report numbers to verify you have a legitimate discrepancy and prepare the information before filing a case. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Report discrepancies

 Comparing reports can be complex.
 If you find report numbers that don't match up, we recommend doing some exploration and analysis to verify you have a legitimate discrepancy and prepare the required information before filing a case.

 For detailed information about the exploration and filing process, see: